Retina Specialist in Melbourne – Dr. Devinder Chauhan

 Some vision problems need immediate attention.
 Retina specialist Dr. Devinder Chauhan has a wealth of experience with a range of visual conditions, particularly those affecting the retina and the macula.

 As a reputable macular and retinal surgeon in Melbourne, Dr. Chauhan frequently performs complex surgeries and treatments for a number of conditions, including wet age-related macular degeneration , epiretinal membrane (also known as macular pucker), macular holes, retinal detachment, diabetic retinopathy, and more.

 All too often, people with visual problems either think that it’s a normal part of ageing or that they will get better on their own.
 Unfortunately, delaying seeking help can result in long term problems.
 If you have any concerns about your vision and you reside in Melbourne or elsewhere in Victoria, make an appointment with retina and macular specialist Dr. Chauhan today.

 Dr. Chauhan invites all patients to bring a friend or relative into their consultation, both to listen to what is said and to ask questions.
-You are likely to be in the clinic for up to 2 hours, but it may be longer if you require any further tests or procedures urgently.
-You will not be able to drive for 4 hours after your appointment, please make sure you have arranged an alternative way of getting home.
+You are likely to be in our Melbourne clinic for up to 2 hours, but it may be longer if you require any further tests or procedures urgently.
+You will not be able to drive for 4 hours after your appointment, so please make sure you have arranged an alternative way of getting home.

 When you arrive at the clinic, the receptionist will ask for the names of your general practitioner, optometrist and anyone else you may be seeing in addition to your retina specialist, Dr. Chauhan is very keen on keeping all your health care professionals informed about your eyes, as there are many general health conditions that affect the eyes.